norsig/LXC-Web-UI/README.md

 Custom autenticators

 If you want to use different type of authentication, create appropriate file in authenticators/ directory with specific structure (example can be viewed in stub authenticator)

-File-bucket configuration

-To enable file bucket integration for the backup routine you shoul set to true the buckets key inside the global section of configuation file.
-Than add a section buckets like this:

-[global]
-.
-.
-buckets = True

-[buckets]
-buckets_host = remote_lan_ip
-buckets_port = 1234
-Developers/Debug

-After a fresh git clone you should download the bower component and setup the package for development purpose.

-fab build_assets
-sudo ./setup.py develop
-cp lwp.example.conf lwp.conf
-Now you can run lwp locally using sudo ./bin/lwp --debug

-Debug is just one of the available options to profile lwp you can use --profiling options, those options can also be used against the global installation using: sudo lwp --debug

-Anyway ensure to stop the lwp service if any: sudo service lwp stop

-To run test locally unsure that mock-lxc scripts are in PATH (export PATH=`pwd`/tests/mock-lxc:$PATH) than run fab dev_test

-To build a local debian package run fab debian